jackschu/uva-operating-systems-review/markdownfiles/distributed_systems.md

     -   server stub
         -   also generated by compiler
         -   converts bytes to args, and return value to bytes
-    -   stubs conncected via network and rpc library on each side of network
+    -   stubs connected via network and rpc library on each side of network
 -   RPC's have a field called context
     -   specify where the function actually is
 -   we can hide a surprising amount of this detail with OO design
--   marshalling or serialization
+-   marshaling or serialization
     -   cant just copy the bytes cus like what is char\*?
     -   what about 32 vs 64 bit and endianness
-    -   note marshalling is useful even if not rpc (ex protocol buffers)
+    -   note marshaling is useful even if not rpc (ex protocol buffers)

-<a id="orga697d82"></a>
+<a id="orgf47b5c1"></a>

 ### Interface Description Language IDL

 -   tool/library needs to know what remote procedures exist and what types they do
 -   this is specified by RPC server author in IDL
--   compiled into stubs and marshalling / unmarshalling code
+-   compiled into stubs and marshaling / unmarshalling code
 -   why not just give a header file?
     -   what does my pointer point to?(size)
     -   portability, size on different compilers